 Students are expected to attend all lectures.
-Clicker response questions will be used throughout the lectures and account for 10% of the final grade.
+Clicker response questions will be used throughout the lectures and account for 6% of the final grade.
 Students missing the lectures and points for clickers will not be compensated, unless absence is for medical reasons (need proof, see below) or emergency.
+Students are responsible to ensure the clickers are in working condition.